uia-worker/bachis/IS-105_en.md

 # Subject code and subject name
-IS-105 Data communication and operating system
+IS-105 Data communication and operating systems

 # Number of credits - starting semester - duration - place of teaching
 10 - Spring - 1 semester - Kristiansand

-# Study program
+# Included in Study
 IT and information systems, bachelor program
 IT and information systems, year study